 It takes more than technical skills

 There is no question, technical skills and experience are essential for any surgeon providing their services.
-But it takes more than training to make a good cosmetic surgeon and if you are considering undergoing any procedure, whether it is minor or more invasive, these attributes should be taken into consideration.
+But it takes more than training to make a good cosmetic practitioner and if you are considering undergoing any procedure, whether it is minor or more invasive, these attributes should be taken into consideration.

-Patience – a cosmetic surgeon has to demonstrate a level of patience, not only in regards to communicating with the client, but also with the results.
+Patience – a cosmetic practitioner has to demonstrate a level of patience, not only in regards to communicating with the client, but also with the results.
 Allowing the body to recover is a process.
 It takes time for tissues to settle down, swelling to reduce and scars to heal.
 You do not want to be in the hands of a surgeon who is not allowing for that period of recovery.

 Creative mind – contouring the figure, reshaping facial features and reconstructing areas of the body requires more than just technical skills.
 On individual cases surgeons have to figure out how to reconstruct the person, and if one approach doesn’t work, they have to have a level of creative thinking to find another solution.

-Good communication – it is essential the cosmetic surgeon understands what the recipient wants and convey a realistic idea of what he or she can expect post-surgery.
+Good communication – it is essential the cosmetic practitioner understands what the recipient wants and convey a realistic idea of what he or she can expect post-surgery.
 Those working in the industry of image enhancing need to help the recipient set realistic expectations and have a good understanding of the risks involved in the process.

 Regardless of the type of cosmetic procedure, where it is being performed, the latest equipment being used, the surgeon discussing your treatment, marking out the target areas and holding the device can be the determining factor between a good and a great result.
-Engaging a cosmetic team that are experienced and specialise in the particular procedure will give you a better chance of achieving the desired outcome with reduce recovery time and reduced risk of complications.
+Engaging a cosmetic team that are experienced in the particular procedure will give you a better chance of achieving the desired outcome with reduce recovery time and reduced risk of complications.